en-nui/BEE-WITCH/github_upload/README.md

 ---

+NOTE: MUCH OF THIS IS HARDCODED AND MADE FOR CRPR.
+FEEL FREE TO REACH OUT WITH ANY QUESTIONS FOR YOUR PARTICULAR USE CASE.
+THIS CODE WILL LIKELY NOT WORK IF  YOU DOWNLOAD IT AND TRY TO RUN IT.

 ## Overview

 This repository contains the bioinformatic, population-genetic, and ecological analysis pipelines supporting the manuscript: **"Ecological stability masks rapid, convergent evolution within the honey bee worker microbiome"**.